idiazco/scrapping_and_sentiment_analysis_little_practice/README.md

 # SENTIMENT ANALYSIS
 In "sentiment_analysis.ipynb", we have all the work we have done for the sentiment analysis.
 We start by prepocessing the text, we then look for the sentiment score of each review, and we plot a WordCloud to help visualize the possitive and negattive words.
 Finally, we use TF-IDF.
+For this matter, we use the library [NLTK](https://www.nltk.org/).

 ## TF-IDF
 Term Frequency-Inverse Document Frequency is a way to measeure how important a word is in a document compared to other documents.
 It starts by counting how often a word appears in one document.
 It downweight words that appear too often everywhere.
 If a word is frequent in one document, but rare in others, it gets a high score.